jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkRss(_findByLinkRss string) ([]*Link, error)
 ```
-FindByLinkRss searchs against the primary key link_rss and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkRss searchs against the database table field link_rss and will return []*Link,error This method is a programatically generated finder for Link

 ```go